Museum Website Changelog

 Here, our website team and visitors can stay updated on the latest improvements, updates, and changes we've made to enhance your online experience.

-We're committed to providing a website that is accessible, user-friendly, and up to date.
+We're committed to providing a service that is accessible, user-friendly, and up to date.

 We publish a changelog to provide transparency about how the Combe Martin Museum website evolves over time.
 Each entry records what has changed, why it changed, and how it improves accuracy, accessibility, or the overall visitor experience.
 This helps researchers, contributors, and the public understand how content, structure, and digital services are maintained and updated.